sa-goes/sa-goes/README.md

-- 👋 Hi, I’m Sara Gómez Estrada (sa-goes)
+- 👋 Hi, I’m Sara Gómez Estrada (sa-goes).
 - 👀 I’m interested in finding amazing talent to join Globant, one of the leading tech companies with operations in over 20 countries, that houses more than 20,000 Globers worldwide and has been recognized by it´s culture and projects.
 Reach out to me if you´d like to know more!
 - 🌱 I’m currently learning about blockchain, cryptocurrency and the impact technology has on our day to day interactions.
-- 💞️ I’m looking for developers who are interested in re-invention and learning new things.
+- 🔎 I’m looking for developers who are interested in re-invention and learning new things.
+- 💬 Ask me about how to improve your CV so companies can understand your profile better.
 - 📫 Wondering how to reach me?
 Connect with me through LinkedIn or contact me by email to sara.ge@globant.com and I´ll be in touch as fast as I can.

 <!---